Snet101/Superposition/README.md

 Notice: The file is pre run so it is pdf format from Jupyter Notebook

 Also: Click the Bernstein_Vazirani(2) File to view my project!!!
+One more note: I added the link to a google collab version so the cells are runnable if the PDF format is not efficient the file is called Google collab BV Alg

 Bernstein Vazirani Algorithm with Qiskit